FairwindsOps/insights-docs/docs/first-steps/cost-efficiency.md

 ## Viewing Workload Costs

 On the **Workloads** page, you can see a list of all the workloads in your cluster.
 By default, they'll be sorted by their _Average Total Cost_.

 This number utilizes resource requests and limits (if specified), and average pod count to estimate the average cost of each workload.
+If the workload does not have any requests or limits set, then Insights will use the average historical usage of that workload to populate the _Average Total Cost_.

 <img :src="$withBase('/img/workload-costs.png')" alt="Workload costs">